 I enjoy this game.
 It takes time, but saving a few extra bucks puts a smile on my face.

 Others (like my wife) don’t enjoy this game at all.
 They want the simplest and most straightforward method for finding a great deal.
-For those looking for a shortcut to finding the best deal online, WikiBuy is certainly a great, simple and easy-to-use option.
+For those looking for a shortcut to finding great deals online, WikiBuy is certainly a simple, effective and easy-to-use option.

 Learn more and sign up for Wikibuy.